Skip to content

 Some freelancers describe setting the freelance hourly rate at a multiple of the hourly figure shown here to account for benefits, administrative costs, and income variability.
 The specific multiple varies based on individual circumstances.

-What about bank holidays?
+What about public holidays?

 Related Calculators